ShurnYurnYang/Personal-Projects-Public/discord snipe bot/README.md

 - Support for recalling edited messages added
 - Support for recalling images and other attachments added
 - Contributed by @BillJJ and edited by @ShurnYurnYang

+## Version 1.4 (2023/06/30)
+- **!clear** function added which clears all logged messages
+- Bugfix: added error catch for calling a snipe when no messages have been logged

 ## Notes
 - The UTC conversion timezone is EST by default, to change the timezone replace 'US/Eastern' with the pytz timezone of your choice